Granite Cleaning, Quartz and Marble Stone Care Tips

 Caring for quartz worktops

 Quartz can withstand exposure to heat from normal cooking temperatures on a LIMITED basis.
-However, since extreme heat may affect or damage any quartz kitchen worktop or work surface, the use of a trivet or pad is strongly recommended.
+However, since extreme heat may affect or damage any quartz kitchen worktop or work surface, the use of a trivet or pad is strongly advised.

-Please avoid spilling strong chemical solvents such as chlorides, trichlorethane, paint, varnish strippers, oil soaps, permanent inks, nail polish removers and also high alkaline/pH level products such as oven cleaners and bleach onto your quartz countertop.
+Always avoid spilling strong chemical solvents such as chlorides, trichlorethane, paint, varnish strippers, oil soaps, permanent inks, nail polish removers and also high alkaline/pH level products such as oven cleaners and bleach onto your quartz countertop.

 How to clean quartz worktops – To clean quartz, a damp cloth is usually sufficient.
 For sticky spots detergent or a general cleaning solvent is suggested.
 As with any worktop, immediate attention to cleaning spills is encouraged.